polyfony-inc/polyfony/README.md

 ```
 * Both commands will create `../Private/Storage/Data/my-directory/`

 If you want to operate outside of the Data storage folder, set the last parameter, which is a chroot bypass, to true.
 The following example will break out of the chroot.
+Or simply disable the chroot option in the `Config.ini`

 ```php
 Filesystem::get('/tmp/somefile.raw', true);